notyourav/offset-comments/README.md

 # Offset Comments

-This extension comments the offset of each newline in your selection.
+This VS Code extension comments the offset of each newline in your selection.

 ## Usage